Landlord & Inspection Information

 The City of Scottsdale is happy to announce that we are now offering Direct Deposit!
 The best way to ensure prompt and safe payments.
 Please click here to download the form.
 Once complete, submit with a voided check/deposit slip to SHAfinance@scottsdaleaz.gov.

 Owners who wish to lease their unit to an eligible Housing Choice Voucher (HCV) family, should notify the Scottsdale Housing Agency (SHA).
-The SHA will maintain a Courtesy Property listing (PDF) of such owners and their properties and provide this listing to the HCV families that are searching for a unit.
-To your property listed please contact Christopher Groesbeck 480-312-7726 or firstname.lastname@example.org.
+The SHA will maintain a Courtesy Property listing of such owners and their properties and provide this listing when available to the HCV families that are searching for a unit.
+To get your property listed please contact Christopher Groesbeck 480-312-7726 or firstname.lastname@example.org.

 For more information regarding Landlord responsibilities for the HCV program please review our Landlord Information Packet (PDF).

 There are four (4) types of inspections that can be performed to verify Housing Quality Standards (HQS) compliance.

 - Initial Inspection – this is performed when the unit is vacant, prior to the tenant moving in.
 All utilities must be turned on, and the inspector must have access to the unit itself, and all common areas.
 The inspector will examine the exterior of the building, the plumbing and heating/cooling systems, the exits, and each room in the unit to make sure it is safe, clean, and in good condition, in accordance with HQS.

 A family will not be allowed to rent your unit until it passes a HQS Inspection.
 If there are items in the unit that fail the inspection standards, the necessary repairs will need to be made and the unit re-inspected prior to the tenant moving in and signing the lease.

 Once the unit passes the Initial Inspection, the tenant will be allowed to sign the lease and move in.